Ramarren/opengl-text/README.markdown

 Only the characters actually used are drawn on the texture.
 It might be useful to use `ensure-characters (sequence opengl-text-object)` function to avoid pauses when characters are first used.

-The function `draw-gl-string (string opengl-text-object &key kerning color)` renders a series of rectangles textured with proper letters.
-Color key argument is a list of four floats between 0 and 1, denoting RGBA color (white-fully opaque by default).
+The function `draw-gl-string (string opengl-text-object &key kerning)` renders a series of rectangles textured with proper letters in the current RGBA color.
 No newlines are allowed.
 The size is normalized so that a font em square (~font size) is one unit in OpenGL coordinate system.